kgraghav/Listfun/README.md

 ## Example Code <a name="examples"></a>

 <b>Code:</b></br>
-from listfun import listoper as lst</br>
+from listfun import Listoper as lst</br>
 a=[1,2,3]</br>
 b=[2,3,4]</br>
 x=lst.listelemwisemult(a,b)</br>